mtuquero/mtuquero.github.io/essays/Effort Estimation and Tracking: Technical Essay.md

 - **Tool:** GitHub Copilot
 - **Coding effort recorded:** Prompt engineering, code generation, verification and debugging, integration/refactoring
 - **Time spent:** Approximately 15–20% of coding tasks involved AI assistance, including reviewing and correcting outputs
-- **Portions accepted as-is:** Some boilerplate code and repetitive function implementations were directly usable; more complex logic required manual edits

 Using AI allowed me to accelerate some tasks but also introduced additional effort for verification and integration, which was important to track accurately.